SanjeebLama/learning-in-public/HTML-CSS-JS-Notes/memoization.md

 ### Real-world use cases:

-1. Expensive Calculations: Memoization is useful for functions involving complex calculations like Fibonacci sequence, factorial, or dynamic programming algorithms.
+1. **Expensive Calculations**: Memoization is useful for functions involving complex calculations like Fibonacci sequence, factorial, or dynamic programming algorithms.
-2. Data Fetching: When repeatedly fetching data from APIs or local storage, you can avoid redundant requests by caching the retrieved data with its input parameters.
+2. **Data Fetching**: When repeatedly fetching data from APIs or local storage, you can avoid redundant requests by caching the retrieved data with its input parameters.
-3. UI Components: In React applications, memoizing expensive rendering logic for components with frequent re-renders can significantly improve performance.
+3. **UI Components**: In React applications, memoizing expensive rendering logic for components with frequent re-renders can significantly improve performance.

 ### Simple Example: